alanjpan/Taylor-Swift-Music-Lyrics-Generator/README.md

 @author: Alan Jerry Pan, CPA, CSC
 @affiliation: Shanghai Jiaotong University

-Program used to generate lyrics based on a basic three-pronged algorithm of lyric topic, lyric rhyme, and lyric syntax.
+Program used to generate lyrics based on a basic three-pronged algorithm of lyric topic, lyric rhyme, and lyric syntax on verses, chorus, and transition.
 Uses 100 of Taylor Swift's album songs as its core data set.

 Suggested citation as computer software for reference:
 Pan, Alan J. (2019).
 Taylor Swift Lyrics Generator [Computer software].
-Github repository <https://github.com/alanjpan/Taylor-Swift-Lyrics-Generator>
+Github repository <https://github.com/alanjpan/Taylor-Swift-Music-Lyrics-Generator>

 Note this software's license is GNU GPLv3.